mahmoudelassy/CRM-Contact-Management-API/README.md

    ```sh
    docker-compose up --build
    ```
-   This will start both the PostgreSQL database and the Node.js API.
+   This will start both the PostgreSQL database and the Node.js API (migrations handled automatically).

 ## Running Tests
 To run the tests, execute: